The Ultimate Care Guide for “Toothwort” Plants

 • Monitor soil moisture closely, especially during hot spells.

-• Mulch around the base of the plant to retain moisture and suppress weeds.
+• Apply mulch around the base to retain moisture and suppress weeds.

 • Watch for pests such as aphids and treat them promptly.